triggermesh/docs/docs/targets/sendgrid.md

 ### Event Types

-Depending on how the target is to be used, defaults can be configured for all available parameters and the Target can accept arbitrary events.
+Depending on how the Target is to be used, defaults can be configured for all available parameters and the Target can accept arbitrary events.
 Or none of the defaults can be set and these parameters can be passed in at runtime via the event payload.

-The SendGrid event Target accepts a [JSON][ce-jsonformat] payload with the following properties that will overwrite their respective `spec` parameters.
+The SendGrid event Target accepts a [JSON][ce-jsonformat] payload with the following properties that will overwrite their respective `spec` parameters:

 | Name  |  Type |  Comment | Required
 |---|---|---|---|